-Please don’t get in a flap; we are here to address the issue and want patience from you in return.
-Firstly, you have to focus on the stuff that causes your hair to turn straw.
+Please don’t get in a flap as we are here to address the issue and want patience from you in return.
+Firstly, we have to focus on the stuff that causes your hair to turn straw.

 Undue Coloring & Bleaching

 Excessive hair coloring and bleaching can harm the hair’s protective cuticle layer due to chemicals like ammonia and peroxide.
 These chemicals weaken the hair shaft, leading to dryness and split ends.

 The key is moderation.
 Limit the frequency of hair coloring and bleaching to minimize damage.
 Before coloring or bleaching, consider using coconut oil and argan oil as pre-treatment masks.

 These oils can penetrate the hair shaft, helping to retain moisture and reduce the risk of damage.

 Chlorine is used in swimming pools to sanitize water, but it can have detrimental effects on your hair.
 Chlorine is an oxidizing agent, and when it comes into contact with your hair, it can oxidize the natural oils that lubricate your hair and scalp.

 This can lead to dryness and a compromised hair cuticle, resulting in split ends.
 Furthermore, if your hair has been previously treated with color or chemicals, it becomes more porous, making it more vulnerable to chlorine damage.

 Safety Measures: Saturate your hair with tap water before swimming, and always use a swim cap.
 Use a leave-in conditioner before swimming, and coconut oil can prevent hair from dryness.